BoweryJG/repspheres_market_data/README.md

 The output will show each table name with row counts.
 Confirm that `category_hierarchy`, `dental_companies`, and `aesthetic_companies` have rows.
 Alternatively, you can open the Supabase dashboard, navigate to the **Table Editor**, and check that these tables contain data.

+## Live Stock Ticker

+The dashboard includes a stock ticker component that cycles through ticker symbols found in the `dental_companies` and `aesthetic_companies` tables.
+When the app starts, the ticker fetches real-time prices from the Yahoo Finance API and displays them in the header.
+Network access is required for the price lookup.